 - There are practically no side effects.

 Any damage to the root prohibits the use of the “crown”.
-Turning a whole part is a complex job that should be carried out by a qualified specialist.
+Turning a whole part is a complex job that a qualified specialist should carry out.

 Stainless steel (nichrome) is used to make the frame.
 According to the principle of treatment and application, it is completely similar to plastic options.

 The system is attached to the supporting parts with the help of locks.
 Implants can be used, which allows the use of a clasp with complete loss of teeth.
 It preserves the taste buds, and the prosthesis is very reliable due to the locking fixation.

 This type should be carefully determined for use – it has contraindications due to the metal insert, and the frame is visible to others.